First-time car hire: avoid these 7 common mistakes

 Inspect the vehicle properly.
 Check every panel.
 Look under the bumpers.
 Inspect the windscreen, the wheel hubs, the wing mirrors and the doors.
 Take a photo of the fuel gauge before driving away.

-Picture of someone taking a photo of a car
+Picture of someone inspecting a car

 This shouldn't be necessary.
 But as in any industry, there are sharks in the water.
 Don't let them bite your head off.